chinshr/diarize-ruby/README.md

 This library was adopted from [diarize-jruby](https://github.com/bbc/diarize-jruby), being used within the BBC R&D World Service.

-The main reason from deviating from the original library is to have a universal that works with either Ruby interpreter.
+The main reason from deviating from the original library is to have a universal gem that works with either Ruby interpreter.
 It uses [Ruby Java Bridge](http://rjb.rubyforge.org) instead of [JRuby](http://jruby.org).

 Work to be done:

 * Universal gem that works on JRuby and various Ruby implementations (MRI) and versions
 * Use performant math packages tuned to either Ruby implementation
 * Add support for alternative diarization tools
+* Add CI tool

 ## Speaker Diarization